linode/docs/docs/guides/platform/manager/service-transfers/index.md

 1. Select the services to include in the transfer by checking the empty boxes next to them.
 Checking the box in the heading for a service type selects all of the services for that type.
 You can also use the search bar to filter services by label.
 As you select services, they are added to the **Service Transfer Summary**.

     {{< note >}}
-Only Linode plans are available for transfer at this time.
+Only Linodes are available for transfer at this time.
 {{< /note >}}

 1. Once you have selected all of the services to include in the transfer, click the **Generate Token** button to submit a transfer request.